Gonzaga University English Language Learner (ELL) Endorsement

 MTSL 401/501 Theory and Practice of Language Teaching (3 Credits)This intensive course investigates current theories in second language acquisition and ELL/EFL methodology.
 While observing, assisting and teaching in MA/TESOL Language Camp, students focus on their particular teaching situations, areas of interest, or research field.

-MTSL 480/580 Summer Language Program (1 Credit)An integral feature of the Institute is a one-credit summer language program.
-In conjunction with Spokane Public Schools, the Camp provides a unique opportunity for its participants to work with ELL students of various ages, nationalities, and proficiency levels.
+MTSL 480/580 Summer Language Program (1 Credit)An integral feature of the Institute is a one-credit Summer Language Program (SLP).
+In conjunction with Spokane Public Schools, the SLP provides a unique opportunity for its participants to work with ELL students of various ages, nationalities, and proficiency levels.
 Included in this enhanced hands-on experience are opportunities for observation, teaching, and participation in social activities with ELL students.

 MTSL 401/501 02 Theory and Practice of Language Teaching (3 Credits)